resi-labs-ai/resi/README.md

 **Subnet 46 (RESI) is built upon the proven architecture of [Subnet 13: Data Universe](https://github.com/macrocosm-os/data-universe) by Macrocosmos.com.**

-We extend our sincere gratitude to the ResiLabs team, particularly [Arrmlet](https://github.com/Arrmlet) and [ewekazoo](https://github.com/ewekazoo), for creating the robust, scalable data collection and validation framework that serves as our foundation.
+We extend our sincere gratitude to the Macrocosmos team, particularly [Arrmlet](https://github.com/Arrmlet) and [ewekazoo](https://github.com/ewekazoo), for creating the robust, scalable data collection and validation framework that serves as our foundation.
 Their pioneering work on decentralized data collection, consensus mechanisms, and anti-gaming protections has enabled us to focus on real estate specialization rather than rebuilding core infrastructure.

 **Key adaptations for real estate:**
 - Specialized data sources (Zillow, county assessors, MLS feeds, public records)